Snapchat Guide

 Snaps and Chat

-Lenses: Lenses add real-time special effects and sounds to a Snap.
+Lenses: Lenses add real-time augmented reality to a Snap.
 For example, some lenses add animal masks to the users face and another makes the person appear to be surrounded by butterflies.

 Filters: Filters are a way to customise your Snaps.
 You can add a filter to your image or video that shows the time, weather, the location that you’re at and others.